rgfitzhugh/code_refactor/README.md

 # 01 HTML CSS Git: Code Refactor

-The task is to refactor an existing webpage to make it accessible.
+The challenge is to refactor an existing webpage to make it accessible.

 Leave the code cleaner than it started.